helbolund/five-lines/NOTES.md

     1. If the error is caused by a `new`, change the instantiation to the new class name
     2. Otherwise, add the method that is causing the error to the interface

+ ## A word on code dublication
+ Code dublication is bad because it encourages divergence.

+ MHL: Contrary: Code sharing is bad because it encourages convegence...